MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M01-empower-workforce-copilot-executives/3-summarize-chat-channel-threads.md

----
-durationInMinutes:12
-title:Exercise: Summarize chat and channel threads using Copilot in Teams
+# Summarize chat and channel threads using Copilot in Teams
 ---
 Possessing proficiency in Copilot for Teams is a pivotal skill for executives seeking to streamline collaboration and drive actionable outcomes in their teams.
 In the fast-paced world of business communication, sifting through chat and channel threads to distill key action items is a time-consuming task.
 Copilot for Teams revolutionizes this process by intelligently analyzing conversations and generating a concise list of action items.